JetBrains/Qodana/topics/inspection-profiles-draft.md

 <link-summary>Inspection profiles configure inspections, file scopes that these inspections analyze,
 and severities.</link-summary>

-Inspection profiles define [inspections](code-inspections.topic), file scopes that these inspections analyze, and [severities](troubleshooting.topic#troubleshooting-severities).
-This section explains how you can use existing
-%product% profiles, create your own profile, and set up profiles for analyzing your projects using %product%.
+Inspection profiles define [inspections](code-inspections.topic), the file scopes that these inspections analyze, and inspection [severities](troubleshooting.topic#troubleshooting-severities).
+This section explains how you can use existing %product% profiles, create your own profiles, and set up profiles for analyzing your projects using %product%.

 ## Existing %product% profiles
 {id="inspection-profiles-existing-profiles"}